Revised November 2018

 V. Implementation Responsibility:

-1.0 The EEO Compliance Officer is responsible for directing and coordinating Merit’s affirmative action programs.
+- The EEO Officer is responsible for directing and coordinating Merit’s affirmative action programs.
 He or she will provide guidance to management to:

 - Ensure that appropriate accommodations are made for qualified individuals with disabilities.